Maniac (2012 film)

 Maniac is a 2012 psychological slasher film directed by Franck Khalfoun, written by Alexandre Aja and Grégory Levasseur, and starring Elijah Wood and Nora Arnezeder.
 It is a remake of the 1980 film of the same name, and follows the violent exploits of a brutal serial killer.

 The film is an international co-production produced by the French film companies La Petite Reine and Studio 37.
 Unlike the original 1980 film, which is set in New York City, writers Aja and Levasseur chose to set the film in Los Angeles.

 Most of the film was shot in the murderer's first-person point of view since Khalfoun found that not many horror films were shot in a first-person POV.
-The film was first screened at the Cannes Film Festival in May 2012 and premiered in the United States on March 2013.
+The film was first screened at the Cannes Film Festival in May 2012 and premiered in the United States in March 2013.

 Plot

 Frank Zito is a schizophrenic young man who has taken over his family's mannequin restoration business after the recent death of his mother.
 Frank was traumatized as a child by his mother, a prostitute who made him watch her have sex with her johns.
 As an adult, he murders and scalps women and attaches their hair onto his mannequins to recreate his one happy childhood memory: brushing his mother's hair before she "went out" at night.

 Frank joins a dating site, where he gets a date with a woman named Lucie.
 The two go out to dinner and return to Lucie's apartment, where she attempts to seduce the virginal Frank, mistaking his increasing panic for nervousness.
 Frank strangles Lucie, scalps her and takes her hair back to his apartment, where he attaches it to another mannequin.

 One morning, Frank awakens to find a photographer named Anna taking photos of the mannequins in his storefront.
 Frank invites her into his store, where she is taken with his work restoring antique department store mannequins.
 The two develop a friendship, with Frank agreeing to help Anna put together an art exhibit using his mannequins.
 Frank falls in love with her and starts taking medication to control his violent urges.
 Frank nevertheless kills again, stabbing a young dancer to death and attaching her scalp to another mannequin.

 At the opening of the exhibit, Frank meets Anna's boyfriend Jason, as well as art director and Anna's mentor Rita.
 Both mock him for his interest in mannequins, questioning his sexual orientation.
 Frank later follows Rita home, subdues her in the bathtub and hog-ties her on her bed.
 Identifying Rita with his mother, Frank voices his resentment and sense of abandonment, finally scalping Rita alive in a fit of rage.